-There were no significant effects on the Bank's financial statements as at 31 December 2019 resulting from this interpretation.
+There were no significant effects on the Bank's financial statements as at 31 December 2020 resulting from this interpretation.

-IAS 23 Borrowing costs - borrowing costs eligible for capitalization
+IAS 23 Borrowing Costs-borrowing costs eligible for capitalization

-The amendment clarify that an entity treats as part of general borrowings any borrowing originally made to develop a qualifying asset when substantially all of the activities necessary to prepare that asset for its intended use or sale are complete.
+The amendment clarified that an entity treats any loan, originally obtained for the development of a qualifying asset, as part of global loans when substantially all the activities necessary to get the asset ready for its intended use or sale are completed.